cloudmesh-community/book/chapters/assignment.md

 The objective of the project is to define a clear problem statement and create a framework to address that problem as it relates to cloud computing.
-IN this class it is especially importnat to address the reproducibility of the deployment.
+In this class it is especially importnat to address the reproducibility of the deployment.
 A test and benchmark possibly including a dataset must be used to verify the correctness of your approach.
 Projects related to NIST focus on the specification and